The Objective Of the Gas Show article is to:

 - Flowrate – controlled by Pump Output and nozzle size

-- Produced, recycled and contamination gases in mud
+- Produced, recycled and contaminated gases in mud

 - Loss of mud and gas at the surface – flowline, ditch characteristics